defenseunicorns/uds-core/docs/configuration/pepr-policies.md

 ## Common Pepr Policies for UDS Core

 ### Pepr Policy Exemptions {#pepr-policy-exemptions}
 These policies are based on the [Big Bang](https://p1.dso.mil/services/big-bang) policies created with Kyverno.
-You can find the source policies [here](https://repo1.dso.mil/big-bang/product/packages/kyverno-policies).
+You can find the source policies [here](https://repo1.dso.mil/big-bang/product/packages/kyverno-policies), Policy Names below also have links to the referenced Big Bang policy.

 Exemptions can be specified by a [UDS Exemption CR](../operator/README.md).
 These take the place of Kyverno Exceptions.